TheAvalanche/spring-eng-common/README.md

-# spring-common
+# Processing Engine Common

-symphodia common repository for spring projects
+Common components for event processing engine used in event-driven architecture